pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 cells configure site
 ```

-- Choose create a new site
+- Choose "Create a new site"
-- Choose `443` as bind port
+- Choose `443` as the port to bind to
-- Enter your FQDN as your bind address
+- Enter your FQDN as the address to bind to
 - Choose "Automagically generate certificate with Let's Encrypt"
 - Enter your Email, Accept Let's Encrypt EULA
-- Redirect default `HTTP` port toward `HTTPS`
+- Redirect default `HTTP` port towards `HTTPS`
 - Double check and save.

 #### Verification

-Restart your serveur:
+Restart your server:

 ```sh
 sudo su - pydio
 cells start
 ```

-You should now be able to connect to your web site at `https://<YOUR_FQDN>` with a valid certificate.
+Connect to your web site at `https://<YOUR_FQDN>`.
+A valid certificate is now used.

 Stop your server once again before performing the finalisation steps.